Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Algorithmic Aspects

-To build a high-performing $\flowvel$, we find that two particularly important choices are (i) how to sample timepoints during training, and (ii) how to choose a time grid during generation.
+\paragraph{Time reparameterization.} To build a high-performing $\flowvel$, we find empirically that two particularly important choices are (i) how to sample time during training, and (ii) how to choose a temporal grid during inference.
 A na\"ive approach would be to use uniform sampling $t\sim \mathsf{U}[0,1]$ for training and an equispaced grid $t_n=n/N$ for generation, which typically works well for continuous modalities such as images.
-However, we find this to be suboptimal for interpolants defined over one-hot encodings, as the generative process concentrates its ``decisions'' in a narrow time interval, especially for large vocabularies.
-To understand this, we consider the \emph{decoding error rate} $P_e$ \cite{sahoo2025diffusion, pynadath2025candi}:
+Unfortunately, we find this simple choice to be suboptimal for interpolants defined over one-hot encodings of discrete data, as the generative process concentrates its ``decisions'' about which token a noisy sample will converge to in a narrow time interval, especially for large vocabularies.
+To understand this phenomenon, we consider the \emph{decoding error rate} $P_e: [0, 1] \to [0, 1]$ as a quantitative measure \cite{sahoo2025diffusion, pynadath2025candi},

-This quantity measures the expected fraction of tokens that would be incorrectly decoded if we were to stop the flow at time $t$, starting at $P_e(0)=1-\frac{1}{|V|}$ and decreasing to $P_e(1)=0$.
-The rate of decrease $|\dot{P}_e(t)|$ captures how much ``progress'' the flow makes in determining subwords at time $t$.
-For large $|V|$, the decoding error concentrates acutely near $t=1$ (\Cref{fig:reparameterization}), implying that most times do not contribute significantly towards decoding, with token identities only being resolved in a narrow window.
-Uniform sampling $t \sim \mathsf{U}[0,1]$ therefore wastes training signal on regions where little denoising occurs, while undersampling the critical interval where subwords are actually determined.
-Similarly, an equispaced grid $t_n = n/N$ allocates most sampling steps to regions that contribute minimally to generation quality.
+The decoding error rate measures the expected fraction of tokens that would be incorrectly decoded if we were to stop the flow at time $t$.
+By construction, it starts at a value $P_e(0)=1-\frac{1}{|V|}$ and decreases to $P_e(1)=0$.
+The rate of decrease $|\dot{P}_e(t)|$ captures how much ``progress'' the flow makes in determining tokens at time $t$.
+For large $|V|$, we find that~\cref{eqn:decoding_error} concentrates acutely near $t=1$ (\Cref{fig:reparameterization}, curves), implying that most times do not contribute significantly towards decoding and that token identities are resolved in a narrow window.
+Uniform sampling $t \sim \mathsf{U}[0,1]$ therefore wastes training signal on regions where little denoising occurs, while undersampling the critical interval where tokens are actually determined.
+Similarly, an equispaced grid during inference $t_n = n/N$ allocates most sampling steps to regions that contribute minimally to generation quality.